scottrogowski/code2flow/README.md

 * Functions not declared in the initial class definitions (e.g. attached later) are not handled
 * Dynamically generated and lambda functions are not handled
 * Those functions inherited from a parent class are not handled
+* In python, import ... as ... is not handled correctly
 * And so so so many more

 Feature / Language Requests